tj/mad-pages/node.tls.md

   - `NPNProtocols`: An array or `Buffer` of possible NPN protocols.
 (Protocols should be ordered by their priority).

-  - `SNICallback`: A function that will be called if client supports SNI TLS extension.
-Only one argument will be passed to it: `servername`.
-And `SNICallback` should return SecureContext instance.
+  - `SNICallback(servername, cb)`: A function that will be called if client supports SNI TLS extension.
+Two argument will be passed to it: `servername`, and `cb`. `SNICallback` should invoke `cb(null, ctx)`, where `ctx` is a SecureContext instance.
     (You can use `crypto.createCredentials(...).context` to get proper SecureContext).
 If `SNICallback` wasn't provided - default callback with high-level API will be used (see below).

+  - `sessionTimeout`: An integer specifying the seconds after which TLS session identifiers and TLS session tickets created by the server are timed out.
+See [SSL_CTX_set_timeout] for more details.

   - `sessionIdContext`: A string containing a opaque identifier for session resumption.
 If `requestCert` is `true`, the default is MD5 hash value generated from command-line.
 Otherwise, the default is not provided.

+  - `secureProtocol`: The SSL method to use, e.g. `SSLv3_method` to force SSL version 3.
+The possible values depend on your installation of OpenSSL and are defined in the constant [SSL_METHODS][].

 Here is a simple example echo server: